rip1s/PwnSandboxForCTF/README.md

 * ~~Centos **NOT supported**~~
 * Might crash on ELF contains multi loadable segments.
 (I haven't seen this type of ELF yet)
-* Sandbox might be bypassable, but it isn't design as an impenetrable shield anyway.
+* Sandbox might be bypassable, but it isn't designed as an impenetrable shield anyway.

 ## TODO